AutoSys Job Scheduling — Time Conditions, start_times, and days_of_week

 run_window — bounding when a job can run

 run_window defines a time range within which the job must complete.
 If the job is still running when the window closes, AutoSys generates an alarm.
-Some configurations also terminate the job at the window end.
+Some configurations also terminate the job at the window end, but only if term_run_time is set.

 insert_job: batch_processing job_type: CMD command: /scripts/batch.sh machine: server01 owner: batch date_conditions: 1 days_of_week: all start_times: "23:00" run_window: "23:00 - 06:00" /* must complete within this window */ term_run_time: 420 /* kill after 7 hours regardless */